rwang-z/STModule/README.md

 STModule is a computational method for exploring spatial structures of spatially resolved transcriptomics (SRT) data from the perspective of tissue modules - recurrent cellular communities spatially organized in tissues to exert specific biological functions.

-For more details, please read the paper: **Exploring tissue modules revealed by spatially resolved transcriptomics with STModule**.
+For more details, please read the paper: **STModule: identifying tissue modules to uncover spatial components and characteristics of transcriptomic landscapes**.

 &nbsp;